rt2zz/react-native-addressbook/README.md

 - [ ] `getContacts` options (a la camera roll's getPhotos)
 - [ ] Automatic permission check & request in `getContacts`
 - [ ] Contact Groups support

+## Credits
+Big thanks to @mattotodd for [RCTAddressBook](https://github.com/mattotodd/react-native-addressbook-ios) which this is largely based on.